R-tooR/stock-statistics/README.md

 # stock-statistics

 Project, that allows to asynchronously upload data to calculate some statistics on.
+Computational complexity: O(b log n), where b is size of a batch ,and b << n.
+Memory complexity: O(n) if data is stored as a double, O(kn) if data is stored as BigDecimal.
+Although BigDecimal ensures absoulte precision, for optimisation purposes application stores data as Doubles, and uses BigDecimals only for calculating average and mean.

-Application is using Java 21 and Spring WebFlux.
+Application uses Java 21 and Spring WebFlux.

 ## Build and run application
 It is possible to fetch built container.